PiCake314/BitMap/readme.md

     m.draw(&star);
     ```

-    It's better to use this class because now we have better control over this shape, such as having the option to fill it with color:
+    It's better to use this class because now we have better control over this shape, such as having the option to fill it with color (I'll also change some math involved to make it more convenient):
     ```cpp

     std::vector<map::Point> points;